-Stage 1 Stage 2 Stage 3 Stage 4 Teacher and Principal Evaluation The district will: -Pursuant to Education Law 3012-d, will fully implement its currently approved APPR planThe Observations/School Visits subcomponent will be adapted to meet local needs depending on whether instruction happens in-person, remotely, or in a hybrid model. \ > 1
+Stage Stage Stage Stage 1 2 3 4 Teacher and The district will: Principal -Pursuant to Education Law 3012-d, will fully implement its currently approved APPR plan.
+Evaluation -The Observations/School Visits subcomponent will be adapted to meet local needs depending on whether instruction happens in-person, remotely, or in a hybrid model.